gideonsimpson/BasicMD.jl/README.md

 # TO DO
 Before reaching a 1.0, the goals are:
+* Fix the separate Verlet sampler (separate from HMC).
 * Include GHMC samplers.
 * Include reporter functions that allow for the computation of observables on at particular time intervals.